A Project Management Toolbox for the Project Economy

 - Integrate applications for file sharing (e.g. Google Drive) and video conferencing (e.g. Zoom).
 Google Drive-Slack integration allows members to instantly create and share Google documents, or sharing files from their Google Drive accounts.
 We discourage uploading files from the computer to Slack.
 For security reasons, we recommend Google Drive as the unique document repository.
 Zoom-Slack integration allows members to instantly join a meeting: just entering a channel and clicking a button.

 - Brief the team on ground rules to communicate properly with Slack.
-For instance: do not correct one message from another message –authors can always edit what is wrong or delete their messages–, do not attach confidential files from the computer –use Google Drive, instead–, minimize timelines length by reacting with emojis or responding inside threads.
+For instance: do not correct one message with another message –authors can always edit what is wrong or delete their messages–, do not attach confidential files from the computer –use Google Drive, instead–, minimize timelines length by reacting with emojis or responding inside threads.
 Show how to pin certain messages, take personal notes, drafts, starring, etc. Advise them not to use Slack for formal communications, since the free version will make those messages not retrievable eventually, when the next 10,000 messages come after.

 Asana was founded in 2008 by Dustin Moskovitz and Justin Rosenstein with the mission of “helping humanity thrive by enabling the world’s teams to work together effortlessly” by managing all tasks in the cloud.
 Technically one of the best tools ever, it can be used for free at teams up to 15 members.